 10

 This period of intense fighting is further evident in the UNITAR-UNOSAT damage data, which shows the destruction of Ashrafeyeh in summer 2016.
 Ashrafeyeh, a rebel-held neighborhood in close proximity to Castello Road, exhibits one of the highest damage rates of all neighborhoods in the dataset.
-This regime advance ushered in what became known as the siege of Aleppo.
+This regime advance ushered in what became known as the siege of Aleppo.This military victory could have been an opportune moment to reach a political solution, but all attempts failed.
+A cease-fire between the Syrian government and a US-supported coalition of Syrian opposition groups, brokered by Russia and the United States in September 2016, was poorly adhered to and lasted only several days.

 11

 Instead, the subsequent fighting, which lasted until December 2016, resulted in the systematic destruction of eastern Aleppo through heavy government shelling, barrel bomb air attacks, and finally a major ground offensive beginning on November 27.
-Moving roughly north to south, Assad’s regime destroyed and seized neighborhood after neighborhood.
+Moving roughly north to south, Assad’s regime destroyed and seized neighborhood after neighborhood.12

 By December, the rebel-held part of Aleppo was reduced to a small pocket in the southwest of the city—in the Salah-ad-Deen neighborhood.
 It was in this neighborhood that the first clashes between regime and rebel forces had taken place in 2012; and it was from here that the green buses, evacuating the final remaining groups of rebel supporters to other provinces, left the city in 2016.
 Aleppo’s war thus began and ended in precisely the same neighborhood.